RubezicM/js-tasker/readme.md

+Parser code randomization project aims to give options to randomize code while keeping base code valid for code editors.
+Parsing is done in two main "blocks" of randomization.
+Comments and Inline.

+Comments randomization deals with all randomization commands behind comments in a specific order as not to brake code:

+    randomizeBlocks

+    randomizeIfs

+    randomizeReturns

+    insertObjects

+    randomizeRows

+    randomizeVars

+    randomizeQuotes

+    randomizeFunctionCalls

+    randomizeMathOperators

+    addCustomInline

+    shuffleArrayElements

+In order for randomization to function properly whole code string is broken to the array of objects where one element is one line of code.
+Once randomization has been complete, string is made with comments removed and then sent to the Inline parser.

+Once Inline parser has finished with randomization.
+String is validated and parsing is complete.

 * Comments syntax

     - [ code ] // [ inline randomization ] # [ block/row randomization ] ~ [ custom code ]